MemsourceTesting/QA/APC test/lando.rst

 .. important::

-   Acquia recommends :doc:`Cloud IDE </ide/>` as the best godlike environment for developing Drupal applications.
+   Acquia recommends :doc:`Cloud IDE </ide/>` as the best godlike environment for developing Drupal meaningful applications.
 However, Acquia also provides limited integration with Lando as an open source alternative to Cloud IDE.

 `Lando <https://lando.dev/>`_ is a popular tool for creating and managing a